 (Interviewee X)

 the neighbourhood.
-According to the informants, the choice of Savamala was made after the preliminary, draft mapping of its contextual resources (spatial and social ones) (Intervie- wee X).
-Another important quality emphasized by civil sector is the disposition of plots and buildings to be reactivated and offered to citizenry to re-use it for recreating, cultural and community activities (Questionnaire X).
+According to the informants, the choice of Savamala was made after preliminary draft mapping of its contextual resources (spatial and social ones) (Intervie- wee X).
+Another important quality emphasized by the civil sector is the disposition of plots and buildings to be reactivated and offered to citizenry to use for recreation, cultural and community activities (Questionnaire X).

-Speaking of the spatial capacities, it is also crucial to stress that, even though they may sound permanent, spatial capacities (and conversely spatial drawbacks) are highly dependent on the distribution of urban activities and indirectly moderating situated urban practices and urban conflicts.
-In Savamala, even though there were not significant urban reconstruction of buildings and spaces at play before the BWP was instated, the devastated and deteriorating state of the neighbourhood was reduced with cultural, artistic and civic activities happening in the area, giving it rather a hype than ruined appearance.
-Even more importantly, with the increasing number of users from different social backgrounds and accompanying services, Savamala became posh and safe area, but conversely without obvious signs of gentrification and the social status change as there was not present any significant increase in rents and apartment costs (Interviewee X).
+In terms of spatial capacities, it is also crucial to stress that, even though they may sound permanent, spatial capacities (and conversely spatial drawbacks) are highly dependent on the distribution of urban activities and the indirect moderating of the situated urban practices and urban conflicts.
+In Savamala, even though there has not been significant urban reconstruction of buildings and spaces at play before the BWP was instated, the devastated and deteriorating state of the neighbourhood was reduced by the cultural, artistic and civic activities happening there, giving it rather a hype than ruined appearance.
+Even more importantly, with the increasing number of users from different social backgrounds and accompanying services, Savamala became a posh and safe area, but conversely without obvious signs of gentrification and change in social status as there was not any significant increase in rents and apartment costs (Interviewee X).

 It has been conspicuous that Savamala’s position and provision of empty spaces and buildings, brown- and greenfield areas was a ready-made trigger.
 Once activated, it becomes an almost unstoppable drive of urban transformation or radical change, even though its urban essence within the image of the whole city of Belgrade stays the same for a while with its run-down buildings, derelict empty plots and open spaces.
-9 However, in the lack of a sustainable, participatory, transparent, feasible, and long-term development model, these spatial capacities may easily turn into social impediments and setbacks.
+9 However, with the lack of a sustainable, participatory, transparent, feasible, and long-term development model, these spatial capacities may easily turn into social impediments and setbacks.

 Social potentials

-Urban planning and urban design are the offsprings of architecture and spatial development that mold urban transformations in contemporary cities (?).
-While planning anticipates urban future through the debates and decisions on the playground of different interests, urban design focuses on urban form aiming to capture its dynamics in compliance with human objectives (?: 201).
+Urban planning and urban design are the offspring of architecture and spatial development that mold urban transformations in contemporary cities (?).
+While planning anticipates an urban future through the debates and decisions on the playing field of different interests, urban design focuses on urban form aiming to capture its dynamics in compliance with human objectives (?: 201).

-However, while urban forms represent designers’ intentions of the particular time, its life cycle outgrows these intentions and forms contextual urban processes (?).
+However, while urban forms represent designers’ intentions at a particular time, its life cycle outgrows these intentions and forms the contextual urban processes (?).
 Physical structures are formative for what goes on in an urban setting, but urban reality is in constant flux through its merging with particular urban practices at play.
-The on- going everyday transformations and future urban design solutions thereafter are set by social capital, rational action that embody social relations (?).These are social
+The on- going everyday transformations and future urban design solutions thereafter are set by social capital, rational action that embodies social relations (?).These are social

-9Even with large waterfront intervention within the BWP, from certain perspective and in certain areas (i.e. Savamala hinterland aka Upper Savamala), Savamala looks exactly the same as few years ago when it was only a cultural and creative hub of the city.
+9Even with the large waterfront intervention of the BWP, from a certain perspective and in certain areas (i.e. the Savamala hinterland, known as Upper Savamala), Savamala looks exactly the same as it did a few years ago when it was only a cultural and creative hub of the city.

 potentials bounded in any urban context.
 In Savamala, the morphology of urban decision-making sets forth and catalyses transformative social forces.